 An intensive workshop from The Ida B. Wells Society for Investigative Reporting and ProPublica on how to use data, design and code for journalism.
 From July 22 to Aug 2 in New York City.

-After the Institute we’ll post all of our teaching materials here: slides, exercises, links, and homework.
-This is not an online course and won’t have all the context or instruction of a standalone class.
+Here are all of the materials we used to teach the 2019 ProPublica Data Institute: slides, exercises, links, and homework.
+This is not an online course and doesn’t have all the context or instruction of a standalone class.
 Sign up here to be notified of any updates to these materials, as well as any announcements about future workshops.

 Meet the Class of 2019